 This page will assist Louisiana residents in exploring the costs associated with senior care throughout the state, including select geographic regions within the state.
 The cost of living in an assisted living facility, hiring in-home care, and attending adult day care will all be explored.
 Programs that offer financial and care assistance, both in the home and in residential facilities, will also be discussed.

-While the compiled list of programs that assist with senior care found below are comprehensive of what the state of Louisiana has to offer, it is not inclusive of what is offered at the national level.
+The compiled list of programs that assist with senior care found below are comprehensive of what the state of Louisiana has to offer.
+However, it is not inclusive of what is offered at the national level.
 When searching for elderly care assistance, it is important to explore all options, finding the one that best fits the given situation.
 To assist in your search of elderly care programs, please use our free Resource Locator Tool.

-In Louisiana, in 2019, the statewide average monthly cost of assisted living is $3,550.
-In comparison to the national monthly average of $4,000, Louisiana has a low monthly average cost of assisted living.
+In Louisiana, per Genworth’s 2019 Cost of Care Survey, in 2020, the statewide average monthly cost of assisted living is $3,650.
+In comparison to the national monthly average of $4,051, Louisiana has a low monthly average cost of assisted living.
 However, within the state of Louisiana, the average cost of assisted living varies, depending on the geographic region in which one resides.
-The lowest average monthly cost for assisted living can be found in Lake Charles ($2,125), Monroe ($2,950), Hammond ($3,075), and Shreveport-Bossier City ($3,393).
-In Lafayette, the cost of assisted living is also below the statewide average at approximately $3,400 / month, as well as Alexandria at $3,401 / month.
+The lowest average monthly cost for assisted living can be found in Hammond ($3,003), Monroe ($3,150), Houma ($3,185), and Baton Rouge ($3,313).
+In Lake Charles, the cost of assisted living is also below the statewide average at approximately $3,508 / month, as well as Alexandria at $3,585 / month and Lafayette at $3,645 / month .
 It can also be helpful to know the areas of the state with the costliest assisted living per month.
-These areas include the cities of New Orleans ($3,610), Baton Rouge ($4,000), and Houma ($4,325).
+These areas include the cities of Shreveport-Bossier ($3,723) and New Orleans ($4,700).

-Individuals who are need of Alzheimer’s care, often referred to as Memory Care, in an assisted living facility should expect to pay an extra monthly fee between $710 and $1,065.
+Individuals who are need of Alzheimer’s care, often referred to as Memory Care, in an assisted living facility should expect to pay an extra monthly fee between $750.75 and $1,175.
+Due to the additional security and specialized care, it is estimated this type of care costs 20% to 30% more than does traditional assisted living.

 Home health care, where health care providers act as caregivers, is another option for elderly care in Louisiana.
-On average, the hourly rate for home health care versus home care is approximately the same as non-medical, in-home care per hour.
-However, in the areas of Hammond and Lake Charles, the average hourly rate is approximately $1.50 more.
+On average, the hourly rate for home health care versus home care is approximately the same as non-medical, in-home care.
+However, in the area of Hammond, the average hourly rate is approximately $1.25 more, and in the area of Shreveport, the average hourly rate is approximately $.50 more.

-Adult day care in Louisiana, as of 2019, runs residents an average of $63 / day.
-Again, the average cost for senior care in the form of adult day care varies widely across the state, averaging from $50 / day to $108 / day.
+Adult day care in Louisiana, per Genworth’s 2019 Cost of Care Survey, as of 2020, runs residents an average of $75 / day.
+Again, the average cost for senior care in the form of adult day care varies widely across the state, averaging from $45 / day to $107 / day.
 Cost saving measures may be made by relocating to an area of the state that has the most affordable cost of care.
-Adult day care can be found as low as $50 / day in Lafayette, $57 / day in New Orleans, and $60 / day in Alexandria.
-The Hammond area has average daily costs of $63, the same as the statewide average.
-The areas where adult day care is more costly than the state average is Monroe ($75 / day), Shreveport ($85 / day), and Baton Rouge ($108 / day).
+Adult day care can be found as low as $45 / day in Lafayette, $60 / day in New Orleans, and $60 / day in Alexandria.
+The areas where adult day care is more costly than the state average is Shreveport ($85 / day) and Baton Rouge ($107 / day).

 Medicaid, which is a joint partnership between the federal government and the state, offers health care for low-income residents of Louisiana.
 For seniors and those who are disabled, it also covers nursing home care and limited personal care assistance through the state Medicaid plan.

-Louisiana also offers Home and Community Based Services (HCBS) Medicaid Waivers, which provide long-term care in an individual’s home and community, preventing unnecessary nursing home placements.
+Louisiana also offers Home and Community Based Services (HCBS) Medicaid Waivers.
+They provide long-term care in an individual’s home and community, preventing unnecessary nursing home placements.
 This is a win-win for the state and the individual: The cost of HCBS is less costly for the state than nursing home care and the individual gets to age in place.
 Currently, Louisiana offers two HCBS waivers.

 In addition, seniors may find other options for non-medical assistance via the Older Americans Act (OAA) through the Area Agency on Aging (AAA) in their parish.
 The services available will likely vary based on the area in which one resides and the AAA office in that area.
 Find your local AAA here.